MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-python.md

         app.run('localhost', 4449)
     ```

-1. After pasting this code, Visual Studio may show a squiggle underneath `flask` in the first line.
+1. After pasting this code into the Visual Studio editor, you may see a squiggle underneath `flask` in the first line.
 Such indicators appear when Visual Studio is still building the IntelliSense database for the environment after modules are installed.

+**Question: Where can I learn more about Flask?**

-For more information about Flask, see the [Flask Quickstart](https://flask.pocoo.org/docs/0.12/quickstart/) (flask.pocoo.org).
+**Answer**: Refer to the Flask documentation, starting with the [Flask Quickstart](https://flask.pocoo.org/docs/0.12/quickstart/) (flask.pocoo.org).

 ## Run the application